antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

     - BlueToolFixup: <a href="https://github.com/acidanthera/BrcmPatchRAM/pull/12">required for Bluetooth</a> with non-native network cards in Monterey.
 In Big Sur (and older) replace with BrcmBluetoothInjector.kext;
   - <b>NVRAM</b>
     - rtc-blacklist -> for hibernation.
 You can remove the content of this entry, along with HibernationFixUp and RTCMemoryFixUp kexts, if you don't use hibernation;
+    - hbfx-ahbm = 1445 -> Auto-hibernation.
+The value means 1: Enable; +4: When External Power is disconnected; +32: When Battery At Critical Level; +128: DisableStimulusDarkWakeActivityTickle, not sure if useful; +256+1024 = 5%;
     - prev-lang:kbd -> change with your language, I'm Italian so I keep it-IT:0;

 <img src="https://user-images.githubusercontent.com/63928525/128098815-9685a7e8-2d6e-4cb4-830d-faf16e744709.png" align="right"> These three I2C devices under PCI0 should be removed but I haven't found a way to solve this.
 VoodooI2C is necessary to make the touchscreen work. <a href="https://github.com/VoodooI2C/VoodooI2C/issues/408">More info</a>.